djourd1/trainR2022/content/en/get_ready/data_structures/2020-08-r-data-frames.md

 ## Create a Data Frame

-You will often not create a data.frame from scratch, but usually import them from other programs (see the Import Data chapter).
-However, you should know that you can create a data.frame by yourself.
+Typically, `data.frames` are imported from other programs rather than created from scratch (refer to the Import Data section for details).
+Nevertheless, it is important to be aware that you can generate a data.frame on your own.

 ```r